H1ghBre4k3r/dependory/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+The issues and pull-/merge-requests of this project are getting managed on [a different platform (private Gitlab)](https://git.bre4k3r.de/h1ghbre4k3r/dependory), since there the entire CI is integrated.
+If you want to contribute, please register there and start a discussion in the projects' issues.

 Please note we have a code of conduct, please follow it in all your interactions with the project.